tifrueh/conjugator/README.md

 3. Follow the installer's instructions

 _Note: As the EXE is not signed, Windows is probably going to warn you about installing untrusted software and it is absolutely right.
-I'm going to fix this issue in the future, but for the moment, this admittedly insecure installation procedure will have to suffice.
 I'd recommend you check the integrity of the EXE via the provided SHASUM and choose an installation only for your user, so as not to give the installer root permissions._

 ### Build from source